econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="400" height="300" src="Assets/Bag3.png">
 </p>

-You will see the tamper-evident words "void" appear when the seal is opened.
+You will see the tamper-evident words "VOID" appear when the seal is opened.
 Inside you will find your new ColdCard, the Wallet Recovery Backup Card, sticker(s), and an additional copy of the bag number which should match the bag number printed on the outside of the bag.

 <p align="center">
   <img width="388" height="208" src="Assets/IMG_6079.JPG">